Let me tell you about this little gem of a campground tucked in the beautiful Idaho pines: McCall.

 It’s only accessible by roads in the summer, the rest of the time is by plane or snowmobile.
 When I say small, I’m talking 20-30 hardy people live there full time.
 It was much larger during the height of the mining days.
 15 of us walked in for lunch and about filled the place.
 The burgers were delicious, and the fries were perfectly crunchy!

 We left there and continued our exploring.
-We drove through fire damaged forest, crossed a few creeks and streams, and found a trail head.
+We drove through the fire-damaged forest, crossed a few creeks and streams, and found a trailhead.

 Let me tell you, 15 people on a hike is not a quiet trek!
 Our friend Bill grew up hunting in Central Pennsylvania and told the kids all about the different sounds we heard, which were mainly elk.
 At one point we crossed what used to be a stream but was now just mud with a little log to walk on if you didn’t want to get your shoes dirty.
 The trail took us to Goose Creek Falls.

 We didn’t go all the way to the very top of the falls; we stopped after we crossed a bridge that crossed over the rushing water.
 The boulders were huge, large enough to climb on and still be dry while the water crashed on the other side of it.

 We started on the way back to our cars and reached that muddy stream and found a large footprint.
 This was clearly made after we went through.
 Uh oh.
 There was a large animal out in the woods with us.
 I don’t know if we all were hearing things or not, but we all heard rustling and movement above us on the mountain as we walked on the trail.
 It was time to get loud.
 So, there we were — 15 voices singing “99 Bottles of Beer on the Wall” while we walked.
 I guess with kids we should have been singing a kid-friendly song, but the beer song came out first!